 Another challenge is the realization that because he has students from all over the world, with varied schedules, it’s difficult to turn off being a professor.

 “I would say one of the big negatives to being an online professor is the nature that you’re kind of always on call, so to speak,” Johnson said.
-“You set your boundaries, but no matter what boundaries you set, questions are still sitting there in your inbox or on (WCU’s learning management system) Blackboard, waiting for you to answer them.
+“You set your boundaries, but no matter what boundaries you set, questions are still sitting there in your inbox, waiting for you to answer them.
 If they ask that question on Friday at 9 o’clock, when a lot of students are doing their homework for the week, I’ve got to answer those through the weekend.”

 Online lectures are also challenging, Johnson said.
 Unlike in the classroom, there is no back-and-forth discussion with students during an online lecture.
 Johnson can’t see the head nods, nor can he look in the students’ eyes to see if they’re truly understanding.